The message of Stand Strong • Stay Safe is simple:

 - Neglect and Physical Abuse

 Second Grade through Fifth Grade

 Trained counselors and other school personnel deliver five engaging 30-minute lessons to students in their classrooms.
+This curriculum is differentiated into a Lower Elementary Edition (2nd Grade-3rd Grade) and Upper Elementary Edition (4th Grade-5th Grade).
 Lessons include a comic, a script to guide discussion, and activities for interactive skills practice.
 The curriculum is packaged with a set of full-color posters, a PowerPoint presentation for each lesson, and a series of follow-up activities that may be photocopied and left with classroom teachers.
 Four superhero characters are featured in the comics that frame the lessons.
 The following skills are covered by Stand Strong • Stay Safe Elementary:

 - emotional control